i-am-Pony/MyKidsNFT_Project/README.md

 Help us make a difference.
 Support our project, and give kids a boost to get started ahead in the right direction.

+# Memes
+Here is a link to our meme war room, where we have posted many of our favorite memes created for My Kids NFT during this hack.  https://discord.com/channels/1045028658684895372/1045028661620904066

 These contracts were written for, and tested on the Optimism Goerli TestNet